czzarr/czzarr.github.com/source/_posts/2012-09-13-were-launching.markdown

 everyone now knows to choose catchy titles to attract readers.
 Other signals such as likes, shares, or upvotes aren't really related to the actual content and need of the reader.
-We wanted something that focused on the content, so that people to make their own opinion about it.
+We wanted something that focused on the content, so that people would be able to make their own opinion about it.
-So we decided to allow people to attach one summary to any URL on the web in order to describe what's in it.
+This is why we decided to allow people to attach one summary to any URL on the web in order to describe what's in it.
 Sort of an entry point to each webpage.
+Turns out there's already an name for such a summary on the internet: it's **tl;dr**.
 Once it is written, the tl;dr benefits everybody in the world.
-Anyone will be able to get a clean, standardized preview of what holds the webpage they're about to browse.
+Anyone will be able to get a clean, standardized preview of what the webpage they're about to browse contains.
 This can be very useful on unknown busy webpages that are hard to sift through.

+At this point we must point out that we do not want to prevent people from reading original content.
+We simply want to pique the interest of the right people and drive them to content they're looking for by lowering its barrier to entry for them.
+Since we believe that summarized information is one of the most powerful force that drives interest (as evidenced by academic paper abstracts, google results extracts, etc.) we think people-contributed summaries will work wonders.

 ## A word of caution